 The location of your programmable thermostat also matters.
 Furniture should not block or make contact with the thermostat because this could affect its ability to read temperatures accurately.
 If it is installed in front of a window in direct sunlight, in a drafty area or doorway, or above a vent, consider relocating your thermostat.

 Understanding how to use a thermostat is important for proper heating and cooling.
-For more information, contact HELP Plumbing, Heating, Cooling and Electric today.
+For more information, contact HELP Plumbing, Heating, Cooling and Drains today.